About data classes in the Unified Data Classification method

 Type

-This is the type of classification rule.
-The possible values are Regular expression or List of values.
+The type of classification rule.
+The possible values are Regular expression, List of values, or Data type.
 Depending on your selection other fields appear.

 Tip

-Use a list of values when you can check for specific, predefined options.
-T-shirt sizes, for example, are predefined.
+• Add a list of values rule to check for specific, predefined options, such as T-shirt sizes.

 Field for a Regular expression classification rule: